 What is Japanese Sencha tea?

 Japanese sencha tea is the most popular Japanese tea.
 Unlike other countries, Japan produces mostly green tea, with sencha being the top tea.
 Almost 60% of all tea produced in Japan is sencha and most of it never leaves the country.
-Sencha is made from cultivated tea bushes of Camellia sinensis var sinensis.
-Most of sencha is still non-organic.
+Sencha is made from cultivated tea bushes of Camellia sinensis var Sinensis.
+Most of the sencha is still non-organic.
 The upper leaves and buds are harvested for making sencha, and the lower more mature are usually used for bancha.

 What does Sencha green tea taste like?